vodro/dockerized-oracle/README.md

 - Docker
 - Docker Compose

+You may follow [this link](https://medium.com/@piyushkashyap045/comprehensive-guide-installing-docker-and-docker-compose-on-windows-linux-and-macos-a022cf82ac0b) to install Docker in your machine.

 ### 2. Setup

 Download the [HR sample schema files](https://github.com/oracle/db-sample-schemas) from Oracle's GitHub and copy the following SQL files into the `init-scripts/` directory (**already downloaded** in the repo) :